ESIPFed/science-on-schema.org/decisions/77-temporalCoverageGuidance.md

     }
 ```

-4. Temporal intervals with beginning and end specified by numeric positions; source data specifies uncertainties on the numeric positions.
+Temporal intervals with beginning and end specified by numeric positions; source data specifies uncertainties on the numeric positions.

-*Example*:
+*Example* Context same as example 1.:

 ```
        { "@type": "Dataset",